Playground Ideas for Invisible Disabilities

 Outdoor Play for Invisible Disabilities

 All children are different, which is why outdoor play must be as open and as inclusive as possible.
 It may be simple to expect most children to enjoy playing on roundabouts, hopscotch grids and monkey bars.
 But many invisible disabilities may prevent children from enjoying such things.
-This includes those with conditions which affect the senses such as Sensory Processing Disorder.
+This includes those with conditions that affect the senses such as Sensory Processing Disorder.

 Playtime and playgrounds, in general, are crucial to childhood development.
 There are many circumstances through which children with invisible conditions find themselves locked out.
 They could even feel they are at a disadvantage when it comes to playing with their peers.